Get the Credit YOU Deserve!

 Our accelerated degree completion program is designed to help you maximize your prior college and professional work experience to efficiently complete your bachelor's degree and get started on the road toward professional advancement.

-- WLC accepts prior credits from accredited technical, two-year, and four-year institutions.
+- WLC accepts prior credits from regionally accredited technical, two-year, and four-year institutions.